So many writing curricula, not enough children.

 The more children we have, the more writing curricula we’ve sampled.
 We homeschool mamas are just trying to find the perfect one.
 (And yet we never do).

 But there are a lot of great ones.
-I’ve used many writing curricula over my twelve years:
+I’ve used many writing curricula over my fifteen years.

 Essentials in Writing for my junior high & high school aged kids, because it covers all the formal writing they’ll need for life and post-secondary school (if they choose that direction).